Behaviour & Emotions Health & Well-being

 There will be things that are tough for them that are easy for others, and things that are easy for them (find the things they’re good at) and tough for others.
 Everyone feels anxiety at some point, but for kids going through it, they can feel like they are the only ones.
 Model self-belief and normalise anxiety by sharing stories of times when you've been anxious and acted bravely.

-When things are calm and happy, have a chat about what you can do to make things better when their anxiety is at full throttle.
+When things are calm and happy, have a chat with your child about what you can do to make things better when their anxiety is at full throttle.
 Ask them what helps and what you (or others) do that doesn’t help.
 Listen and try not to take it personally.

 Kids who struggle with school anxiety are generally really well-behaved and want to do the right thing.
 Your approval means everything to them.
 When they do something that would be difficult in the face of anxiety, notice – even if it’s just finishing breakfast or putting their hair in a ponytail.
 Their anxiety feels big.
 Whenever they’re bigger, let them know that you’ve noticed.